sjn/introducing-se/docs.md

 ### 4. Identify main reason

 * **What reasons** and methods did they use to arrive at their belief?
-* Assess the reliability of these reasons.
 * What methods were used to determine a reason was sound?
+* How do these reasons influence the belief?

+\
+*«What makes this particular reason a good one for you?»*

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")